Last updated on January 18th, 2023 at 05:54 pm

 Let’s start by dispelling a rampant myth that keeps parents from choosing reptiles as pets for their children…

-The myth that owning a reptile will make your kids sick with a bacterial or parasitic infection is completely false.
+Owning a reptile will make not your kids sick with a bacterial or parasitic infection as long as they wash their hands.

-Reptiles can carry Salmonella and can often have pinworms.
-These are commonly found in their feces.
+Reptiles can carry Salmonella and can often have pinworms (commonly found in their feces).
 When parents hear this, they sometimes panic and forbid reptiles from their homes.
 This is unwarranted!
+Salmonella is very rare, and handwashing prevents any issues from occurring. (source)

 Children should not be allowed to put reptiles or their feces in their mouths.
 Children should also not be allowed to put dogs, cats, hamsters, rabbits, or guinea pigs in their mouths either.
 The same goes for their poop.